-The College's current ICO registration number is Z4941564 7.5 Registration will be reviewed annually by the Data Protection Officer.
+The College's current ICO registration number is Z4941564.
+Registration will be reviewed annually by the Data Protection Officer.

-8 Publication of College Information
+9 Publication of College information

-Information which is already within the public domain is exempt from the provisions of the GDPR and as such may be disclosed to third parties without requiring consent of a data subject.
+Information which is already within the public domain is exempt from the provisions of the GDPR and as such, may be disclosed to third parties without requiring the consent of a data subject.

-"Public domain" will include reference to information which is freely available worldwide upon the Internet.
+'Public domain' will include reference to information which is freely available worldwide upon the Internet.

-It is the College Policy to make the following information available to the public for inspection:
+It is College Policy to make the following information available to the public for inspection:

 - Names of Governors;

 - Staff Names (including via ID Cards);

 - Staff job titles;

-- Staff email addresses;
+- Staff email addresses:

 - Staff work contact numbers